- Chapter 6 | You Shouldn't Sit There

 I have to wear my old clothes for the first time since everything happened and I’m really not happy about that.

-All of my tattoos are covered along with my belly button piercing.
+My Royal Reapers gang tattoo that I have on my hip is covered, thankfully.
 I even put on some fake glasses to add to the effect although I never needed them before, it’s just part of the act.

 Once I get changed into some sweats and an oversized hoodie, I head downstairs to see my little brother Kaiden who almost always goes by his nickname, Kai, playing a game on the iPad that I gave him for his birthday.